ravenOSS/mongodb-Change-Stream-Resume/README.md

 Program logic tests whether a readable resumeToken store exists.
 If it does NOT, start the "startStream" process to capture and store a resumeToken in local file storage.
 Close the process and call the "resumeStream" process that will continuously process new events and store new resumeTokens.

+Node.js file system handling is used to check for a token store and to write/read the resumeToken.

+The code is fairly verbose in outputs to aid in understanding what processes are being executed.